mediastuttgart/scrollr-docs/README.md

 ## Quickstart

+scrollr is written in plain javascript without any dependencies.

 ### Include files

-Upload the `scrollr.min.css` and `scrollr.min.js` folder to your server and add the required files in the head section of your page.
+Upload the `scrollr.min.css` and `scrollr.min.js` folder to your server and add the required files inside the head section of your HTML document.

 ```html
 <!-- scrollr stylesheet -->